Using statistics, benefit and risk to decide on treatment

 It’s important to remember that statistics are based on large numbers of people.
 They can’t tell you what is going to happen to one individual, but they can give you an idea of how likely it is.

 For example, if you’re offered a drug that causes nausea (feeling sick) in 80% of people (80 out of 100), you don’t know exactly whether you will feel sick or not, but it is quite likely.
 But if you’re offered a different drug that causes nausea in just 30% of people (30 out of 100), it’s a lot less likely that you will feel sick.

 Statistics can be complex and difficult to understand.
 You may feel that they make it more difficult for you to make your decision but the following section aims to explain the different ways that statistics can be helpful.
 You may want to skip this section if you don’t think statistics will be useful, or you could ask someone else to read it for you.

 If your doctor uses statistics that make things more confusing, ask them to simplify things for you.
 It may help if they write the statistics down.
 Then you can look at them later or ask a relative or friend to go through them with you.

 There are different ways of showing statistics.
 These include:

 bar and pie charts

-The following example shows how information can be described in different ways.
-This is an imagined example and does not refer to any real medicine or research.
+The following example shows how information can be presented in different ways.
+This is just an example and does not refer to any real medicine or research.
 It shows that you should consider both how effective the treatment is and its possible side effects when making your decision.

-A doctor may recommend a new drug to someone who is about to start chemotherapy, as it may help prevent hair loss.
-Before agreeing to have this medicine, the person may want to know about the side effects, how many people had side effects and whether some people had no side effects.
+A doctor recommends a new drug to someone who is about to start chemotherapy, as it can help prevent hair loss.
+Before agreeing to have this new drug, the person may want to know about the side effects, how many people had side effects and whether some people had no side effects.

 a sore throat.